The Part – The Basic Component of any Design

 But getting back to part design, draftsman were the only ones using 3D CAD.
-The drawing was still the product.
+The drawing was still the final product.
 Even though the print was plotted on large plotter they were still called drawings.
 I personally have never created a professional scratch drawing on CAD.
 The larger companies and I completely missed the Autocad bullet of the electronic drawing and went directly to 3D CAD.
 The drawing was dead.
 From that moment on we just detailed created views from the 3D model in documentation modules.

 But that was not the case for most companies the draftsman was still the CAD designer.
 I took another contract with Williams and then got a job in Akron at Goodyear.
 I was there for a week and a Boeing job came through in Everett, WA.
 My family was already in the Seattle area and I was looking forward to getting back home.

 I was put on the board after 4 years of 3D CAD.
 I was whining about not being on CAD and someone said there is a 3D CAD system on a couple of Compaqs in a small office.
 It was PC based 3D CADKEY.
 Being experienced on 3D CAD I learned the system in 2 weeks of lunch hours.
 It was also a wireframe modeler and very similar in operation to Computervision.

 I proved to the management that this system could equal the Catia 3 seats that were in the group.
 I have documented this in other articles but by the time I left there were 25 seats of CADKEY and soon 45 in the Flight Deck group alone.
 They had 1500 CADKEY seats in Boeing Commercial.

 I know, I know, more fricking history, but it all has to do with part design, be patient.